Fermentation Food Safety, What Irish Kitchens Must Know

 The Problem

-Garlic, herbs, and chillies in oil create a perfect storm for botulism:
+Garlic, herbs and chillies in oil tick every box for botulism risk:

-4. botulinum thrives in oxygen-free environments.
-If spores are on your raw garlic (common), they germinate and produce botulinum toxin one of the most lethal substances known.
+4. C. botulinum thrives without oxygen.
+If spores are on your raw garlic — which is common — they germinate and produce botulinum toxin.
+It’s one of the most lethal substances known to science.

 FSAI: Botulism

-1. Make 3% citric acid solution: 1 tbsp citric acid + 2 cups warm water
+1. Make a 3% citric acid solution: 1 tbsp citric acid mixed with 2 cups warm water

-2. Submerge garlic/herbs in solution, refrigerate 24 hours
+2. Submerge the garlic or herbs in the solution and refrigerate for 24 hours

 3. Drain and pat dry